 I believe that a strong awareness of our body and its needs are at the core of our issues, and if we could just learn that, we'd be able to make sustainable changes.

 What works better?

 Get focused.
 Get conscious.
 Get aware.
 Be intentional.
+Get Liberated [Read: Welcome to the Machine: 7 Ways to Become a Liberated Eater.]
 Zero in on the exact issues you have, and take responsibility.
-A piece of paper with recipes on it really help you?
-Because Pinterest has milions of recipes for you..... take steps to see what your core issues are.
+A piece of paper with recipes and times on it will really help you to do this right?
+Consistently?
+Sustainably?
+Because Pinterest has milions of recipes for you..... but if you aren’t doing it, take steps to see what the actual core issues are.
 Perhaps financial, time management, or knowledge.
 Choose who you need to help you with what, get very clear.
 Simplify.
-Read about nutrition before hopping on band wagons.
-Make some lifestyle changes, make more time for exercise or try yoga, learn how to do easy meditation and really get in touch with your body and its needs.
-When you start listening to yourself, instead of what other people 'tell you to do' that's where you'll find success.
+Read about nutrition [See my Curated Collection] before hopping on all the bandwagons and diets.
+Read: [5 Truths About Going Vegan] Make some lifestyle changes, make more time for exercise or try yoga, learn how to do easy meditation and really get in touch with your body and its needs.
+When you start listening to yourself, instead of what other people 'tell you to do' that’s where you’ll find success.

 Need further help getting super clear on your nutrition to simplify it?
 It's what I do.
-Work with me.
+Let’s chat.